Media Studies

 Numeracy (if applicable)

 An important part of Media Studies involves the study of audience and this often involves numbers.
-In both Key Stages 4 and 5, Media students will develop their understanding of audiences through the study of numerical data (such as percentages) and graphs (pie charts, bar charts, etc).
+In Key Stage 4, Media students will develop their understanding of audiences through the study of numerical data (such as percentages) and graphs (pie charts, bar charts, etc).
 Students will also develop their numerical skills in Media through accessing the numerical audience data found on a variety of audience research websites such as BARB and RAJAR.

 Links with other subjects